Welcome to MilestoneBooks.com!

 A multiplication/division chart is available, which includes fact strips to place above the chart.

 The teacher's manual is essential for the course and comes in two volumes, which contain instructions for the teacher regarding lesson preparation, practice sheets, and drill time.
 Each lesson shows the pupil's pages full size with answers filled in.
 Answer keys for practice sheets, speed drills, and tests are also included.
+(The course was originally published with only the pupil textbook format, so the teacher's manual assumes that is being used instead of workbooks.)

 Supplementary items (not included):